wenzx18/DQ-DETR/README.md

 ```

 ## Other works on Tiny Object Detection
-A DeNoising FPN With Transformer R-CNN for Tiny Object Detection.
+* Title: A DeNoising FPN With Transformer R-CNN for Tiny Object Detection.

-Hou-I Liu and Yu-Wen Tseng and Kai-Cheng Chang and Pin-Jyun Wang and Hong-Han Shuai, and Wen-Huang Cheng.
+Author: Hou-I Liu and Yu-Wen Tseng and Kai-Cheng Chang and Pin-Jyun Wang and Hong-Han Shuai, and Wen-Huang Cheng.

-IEEE Transactions on Geoscience and Remote Sensing (**TGRS 2024**).
+Journal: IEEE Transactions on Geoscience and Remote Sensing (**TGRS 2024**).
 [paper](https://arxiv.org/abs/2406.05755) | [code](https://github.com/hoiliu-0801/DNTR)

 ## Citation